montagejs/collections/README.md

 -   **SortedMap(map, equals, compare, content)**

-    A collection of key value pairs stored in sorted order, backed by a sorted set.  `SortedMap` is backed by `SortedSet` and the `AbstractMap` mixin.
+    A collection of key value pairs stored in sorted order.  `SortedMap` is backed by `SortedSet` and the `AbstractMap` mixin.

 -   **LruSet(values, maxLength, equals, hash, content)**